pactus-project/pactus.org/docs/guide/run-become-validator.md

 don't define a Mintbase address, the rewards will goes to the same account with your validator key.
 We highly recommend you to define separate address to collect your reward.

-First you need to generate new key:
+You can generate new key and update `MintbaseAddress` in config file.

 ```
 zarb key generate
 ```

-The update MintbaseAddress in config file.

 ## Syncing blockchain